akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/throttle.md

 See also @ref:[Buffers and working with rate](../../stream-rate.md) for related operators.

+It is also possible to use the operator with @apidoc[ThrottleControl], which makes it possible to update the throttle rate from the outside of the stream and share the rate limit between several streams.

 ## Example

 Imagine the server end of a streaming platform.
 When a client connects and request a video content, the server